 - Keep your garage door closed.

 - Open the cabinet doors under your sink.
-Leaving them open will allow heat to access your pipes easier.
+Leaving them open will allow heat to access your pipes more easily.

 - Leave your faucets on a low drip to keep water flowing.